Sex and TBI: Conference Talk Raises Questions

 At the Southwest Conference for Disability in Albuquerque this morning, Dr. Gainer and I presented a talk entitled “Sex and the Single Synapse: Maintaining Intimacy and Social Role with TBI.”
 Most of the attendees were survivors who were generally interested in hearing about the issues that othes face with in their intimate relationships.

-After the talk I was approached by a happy couple who had met following the TBI, and they thanked me for discussing sex in the context of brain injury.
+After the talk I was approached by a happy couple who had met following the TBI, and they thanked me for discussing True Pheromones and sexual needs in the context of brain injury.
 I encouraged them to be bold in their dealings with doctors and clinicians by asking them to discuss sexual health issues.
 If we initiate the conversation, I explained, we’re more likely to open the door for others to discuss their intimate needs as well.
+If you’re looking for nudes online, check this.